gemma-draper/Hawthorne-Regression/README.md

 clean_rating = clean_star_rating(messy_star_rating)
 ```

-#### Ingredients
-Each ingredient occupies an individual
+## Modelling
 A random seed was applied at the start of the Jupyter notebook for the purposes of reproducibility.
-## Modelling

 ## Presentation
+For the technical presentation, `main.ipynb` was used.
 ## Code